Cross-dressing: BDSM

-Sometimes either cisgender member of an androphilic and gynephilic couple will cross-dress in order to arouse the other.
-For example, the male might wear skirts or lingerie and/or the female will wear boxers or other male clothing.
-(See also forced feminization.)
+As part as dominance and submission, sometimes either cisgender member of an androphilic and gynephilic couple will cross-dress in order to arouse the other.
+For example, the androphilic member might wear skirts or lingerie and/or the gynphilic member will wear boxers or other male clothing.

 Passing

 Some people who cross-dress may endeavor to project a complete impression of belonging to another gender, including mannerisms, speech patterns, and emulation of sexual characteristics.
 This is referred to as passing or "trying to pass", depending how successful the person is.
 An observer who sees through the cross-dresser's attempt to pass is said to have "read" or "clocked" them.
 There are videos, books, and magazines on how a man may look more like a woman.

-Others may choose to take a mixed approach, adopting some feminine traits and some masculine traits in their appearance.
+Others may engage in "gender bending" by mixing feminine and masculine traits in their appearance.
 For instance, a man might wear both a dress and a beard.
-This is sometimes known as "genderfuck".
 In a broader context, cross-dressing may also refer to other actions undertaken to pass as a particular sex, such as packing (accentuating the male crotch bulge) or, the opposite, tucking (concealing the male crotch bulge).